Joseph Rossano, MD, loves rising to meet a challenge, and he is dedicated to helping children — that’s why he went into pediatric cardiology.

-Joseph Rossano, MD, is Chief of the Division of Cardiology at Children’s Hospital of Philadelphia.
-Dr. Rossano is Medical Director of the Pediatric Heart Failure and Transplant Program.
-He is also an Attending Physician in the Cardiac Center and the Cardiac Intensive Care Unit (CICU) and an Associate Professor of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
+Dr. Rossano is Chief of the Division of Cardiology at Children’s Hospital of Philadelphia.
+He is also an Attending Physician in the Cardiac Center and the Cardiac Intensive Care Unit (CICU) and a Professor of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.

 A graduate of the University of Arizona College of Medicine, Dr. Rossano won several awards for academic achievement during medical school.
-He completed his internship and residency at Seattle Children’s (formerly Children’s Hospital and Regional Medical Center), followed by three fellowships at Baylor College of Medicine and Texas Children’s Hospital.
-He was trained in pediatric cardiology, heart transplant, and advanced heart failure and cardiac intensive care.
+He completed his internship and residency at Seattle Children’s Hospital (formerly Children’s Hospital and Regional Medical Center), followed by three fellowships at Baylor College of Medicine and Texas Children’s Hospital.
+He was trained in pediatric cardiology, heart failure transplantation, and cardiac intensive care.

 Dr. Rossano is principal investigator or co-investigator on several ongoing research studies.
 This research includes investigating the use of ventricular assist devices and artificial hearts in children, studying the effectiveness of post-transplant treatments for children who have received heart transplants, an observational study of children with heart failure, and building a registry of pediatric heart transplant patients that aims to further the knowledge of pediatric heart disease and transplantation.

-Dr. Rossano has made dozens of presentations at meetings around the world and published manuscripts in journals such as The Journal of Heart and Lung Transplantation, the Journal of Cardiac Failure, Journal of Thoracic and Cardiovascular Surgery and Critical Care Medicine.
+Dr. Rossano has made dozens of presentations at meetings around the world and published over 150 manuscripts in journals such as Circulation, The Journal of the American College of Cardiology, and The Journal of Heart and Lung Transplantation.

-A frequent guest lecturer, Dr. Rossano has spoken at children’s hospitals and medical schools across the country on topics ranging from advances in cardiopulmonary resuscitation to postoperative care of patients with ventricular assist devices to heart failure in infants.
+Spreading the word about new advances and techniques is part of Dr. Rossano’s commitment to improving outcomes for children with heart disease everywhere.
+A frequent guest lecturer, he has spoken at children’s hospitals and medical schools across the country on topics ranging from advances in cardiopulmonary resuscitation to postoperative care of patients with ventricular assist devices to heart failure in infants.

 Education and Training